-The area of operation is located in the harbor at TAC Autonomy center.
+The area of operation is located in the harbor at TAC Autonomy Center and is approximately 20 m by 20 m.
 All missions will pe performed in this area.

 2.4 Competition Scoring

 The competition is divided into static and dynamic events.